cjneely10/MetaSanity/FuncSanity.md

 well as an individual table for each genome provided that describes annotations for each protein sequence identified from the starting contigs.

 Below is an example of an annotations database table that was generated for the genome of TOBG-CPC-51.
-Below it is an except of the table summarizing putative metabolic functions and raw peptidase counts for the entire genome set.

 - View the summary table using `dbdm SUMMARIZE -c Metagenomes/ -t tobg-cpc-51`